-Adding and outdoor rug is one of the easiest, most interesting ways to spice up your outdoor space.
+Adding an outdoor rug is one of the easiest, most interesting ways to spice up your outside space.
 And these additions to your patio decor also tend to be very affordable.

 Mats also offer protection against hot cement or wood surfaces.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

 The nicest thing about outdoor rugs is that they come in a wide variety of shapes and sizes, from small welcome mats to those large enough for a family-sized patio table and chairs.